miyadaiku/miyadaiku-docs/doc/contents/en/guide/template.rst

 Template
 ======================

 Content files in the ``contents`` directory are converted with Jinja2 template file.
-The template is created in the ``templates`` directory of the project directory.
+The templates are created in the ``templates`` directory of the project directory.

 Aritcle template